 - The Museum does not offer guide services, or liaise with guides certified to take visitors around the Museum Exhibitions.

-- The name list of the Museum-certified guides around the main exhibition is published on the website: www.muzeum.1939.pl.
-Contacting the guide rests with the organised group minder.
+- The list of Museum-certified guides for the main exhibition is published on the website: www.muzeum.1939.pl.

-- It is not a must for an organised group to take a guide to visit the exhibition.
+- An organised group is not obliged to take a guide to visit the exhibition.

-- The ticket to the Exhibitions guarantees entry on the day stated on the ticket face.
-The Exhibitions should be entered within the time span for which the ticket was purchased, with a 15 minute tolerance margin available
+- A ticket to the Exhibitions guarantees entry on the day stated on the ticket.
+The Exhibitions should be entered within the time span for which the ticket was purchased, with a 15-minute tolerance margin available.